inkle/ink/Documentation/WritingWithInk.md

 	*	-> out_of_options

-We can use the square-bracket notation here as well:
+And, in a slight abuse of syntax, we can make a default choice with content in it, using an "choice then arrow":

+	* 	->
-	* [] Mulder never could explain how he got out of that burning box car. -> season_2
+		Mulder never could explain how he got out of that burning box car. -> season_2

 #### Example of a fallback choice